cyrilpawelko/m5panel/README.md

 - Label is used as the button title
 - If no icon is specified (icon=""), the item state will be displayed in the center of the button
 - Else, it will be displayed at the bottom, in a smaller font, under the icon location (actually, icons are not displayed)
-- 6 items max are supported
+- 6 items max are supported for now

-To help :
+- Don't use other sitemap features (frames, ...)

+If you're in trouble :
 - Display your sitemap at http://<OPENHAB_HOST>:<OPENHAB_PORT>/basicui/app?sitemap=<OPENHAB_SITEMAP>
 - Check you can reach REST API at http://<OPENHAB_HOST>:<OPENHAB_PORT>/rest/sitemaps/<OPENHAB_SITEMAP>

 ## Known issues
  - First displays are slow (due to font caching)